EXODUS PROBLEMS: Scholarly Pitfalls encountered in setting a Date for the Exodus

 The Exodus is a story of Condemnation and Hope.
 It had to have been created for an audience receptive to the message and willing to be inspired by it.
 I note that "Hopelessness" for the people of Israel begins with the Assyrian conquest and vassalage of Israel and Judah (Israel carried into Captivity 722 BC, while thousands of Judaeans are carried into captivity in 701 BC by Sennacherib).
 Only God can deliver them out of the Assyrian's hand.
 This theme of God's deliverance is reinforced with Assyria's fall.
 Hopelessness sets in again with Babylon's conquest and destruction of Judah and Jerusalem.
 So, the "Hopelessness theme of the Pentateuch, relying on God's deliverance," is best addressed to an audience of the 8th through 6th centuries BC.

-Genesis to 2 Kings is a national history ending ca. 562- 560 BC, and endings date beginnings (Genesis and the Pentateuch).
-At about this same time, the mid 6th century BCE the first Greek "Prose-Histories" appear.
+Genesis to 2 Kings is a national history ending ca. 562- 560 BC (the reign of Evil Merodach of Babylon, cf. 2 Ki 25:27)) and endings date beginnings (Genesis and the Pentateuch).
+At about this same time, the mid 6th century BC the first Greek "Prose-Histories" appear.
 This suggests to me Genesis-2 Kings is not 500 years of layers by a fictious JEDP, but one author, as posited by Whybray (1987).

 I understand that Japheth's blessing is for Cyrus and his Persians, he being of royal Median blood via his Median grandfather Astyages, plus the fact that the Persians were called Medes by Jews, Greeks, Egyptians, and